 Indeed, the Democrat controlled Senate hasn't even done their Constitutional duty to pass a budget for over three years now.
 Consequently, the government has put more people on the dole than there are people actually paying income taxes.
 In fact, there seems to be an effort to make as many people dependent on government as possible.
 For example, the government has even been training people to go out and find people to sign up for food stamps and other benefits.

 In 1966, two Columbia University academics, Richard Cloward and Frances Piven, came up with a scheme to collapse the capitalist system by overloading government welfare programs.
-Entitled, "The Weight of the Poor: A Strategy to End Poverty", the "Cloward-Piven Strategy", as it's called, was tried in New York City and the welfare rolls increased so much and so rapidly the city was nearly forced to declare bankruptcy in 1975.
-Cloward is now dead, but Frances Piven is still seen in Obama's White House and telling OWS crowds about the evils of capitalism.
+Entitled, "The Weight of the Poor: A Strategy to End Poverty", the "Cloward-Piven Strategy", as it's called, was tried in New York City and the welfare rolls increased so much and so rapidly the city was forced to declare bankruptcy in 1975.
+Cloward is now dead, but Frances Piven is still seen in Obama's White House and was telling OWS crowds about the evils of capitalism.

 What if the Cloward-Piven plan is being implemented on a national scale?
 That is, suppose you wanted to create the kind of social upheaval that resulted in the Nazis taking power.
 One aspect of that plan would be to fill the welfare rolls and create so many people dependent on government that there could not possibly be enough tax dollars to fund their entitlements and benefits.
 Part of that effort entails allowing millions of illegal aliens to enter America and overburden many schools, hospitals and welfare programs.
 And suppose that to exacerbate the lack of revenue, almost half of all citizens would not be required to pay income taxes and would even get tax dollars instead, with the tax burden being left to the inadequate resources of the comparatively wealthy.